Chet Mutryn: Professional football career

 In the last year of the AAFC, Mutryn played in eleven of the twelve games played (reduced from 14 due to the shrinking of the league to seven teams).
 He ran 131 times for 696 yards and five touchdowns while catching 29 passes for 333 yards to lead the league in total touches and scrimmage yards again.
 He also returned 17 total punt/kicks for 301 yards.
 His total yard count in rushes, receptions, and returns (1,330) led the league for the second time.
 Buffalo finished fourth in the seven-team AAFC, but it was good enough to qualify for the semifinal playoff against the top team in Cleveland.
 Mutryn caught two passes for touchdowns that kept Buffalo in check (they led as late as the third quarter 21–17).
 His eight carries for 24 yards went with six receptions for 81 yards, but Cleveland pulled away late to win 31–21.

 Upon Buffalo being shut out of the league, Mutryn went to the Baltimore Colts upon their absorption into the NFL in 1950.
 In 12 games started, he ran 108 times for 355 yards for two touchdowns while catching 36 passes for 379 yards for two touchdowns.
 He returned 25 total punts/kicks for 453 yards.
 He was drafted by the Eagles in the first round of the 1951 NFL draft after the Baltimore Colts folded, but he never played a game with them.

+When he retired in 1950, he had 7,331 all-purpose yards, which was third most in pro football history.

 He was inducted into the Greater Cleveland Sports Hall of Fame in 1976.